 If you are caring for your mother or father, you may be able to claim your parent as a dependent on your income taxes.
 This would allow you to get a tax credit for that parent; the maximum tax credit is currently $500.

 What Are Dependents?

 According to the Internal Revenue Service (IRS), a dependent is defined for tax purposes as an individual who is either a qualifying child or a relative (but not the spouse) of the taxpayer.
 Dependents can include children, stepchildren, foster children, siblings, half-siblings, or parents.

 There are several criteria used by the IRS to determine whether you can claim an aging parent as a dependent:

-- The person you are claiming as a dependent must be related to you.
+- The parent you claim as a dependent must be related to you.
 This shouldn’t be a problem if you are claiming a parent (in-laws and stepparents are also allowed).

-Even if you do not pay more than half your parent’s total support for the year, you may still be able to claim your parent as a dependent if you pay more than 10 percent of your parent’s support for the year, and, with others, collectively contribute to more than half of your parent’s support.
-To receive the exemption, all those supporting your parent must agree on and sign the applicable Multiple Support Declaration (Form 2021).
+Even if you don't pay more than half your parent’s total support for the year, you may still be able to claim your parent as a dependent if you pay more than 10 percent of your parent’s support for the year, and, with others, collectively contribute to more than half of your parent’s support.
+To receive the exemption, all those supporting your parent must agree on and sign the applicable Multiple Support Declaration (Form 2120).